 For the unbeliever, this world is as good as it’s going to get for them, but the christian has a glorious future to look forward to.
 The next life is going to be far better than what we have now, in Christ.
 And don’t you at times wish you could hit the fast-forward button and be there already?
 The wait is hard, and there is some internal frustration to go along with that.
 Pastor Mike Fabarez will suggest our focus and hope needs to be in the next life, and not in this life.

-Be sure to request the book Courage to Stand by John Stamper with your generous donation this month.
+Be sure to request the book Reasons for Belief by Norm Geisler with your generous donation this month.

 Focal Point is the Bible teaching ministry of author and pastor Mike Fabarez.
 Focal Point explores and proclaims the depths of Scripture on its daily radio broadcast and is dedicated to clearly explaining the truth of God’s Word.